YohanGH/yohangh.github.io/README.md

 <ol start="2">
   <li>Submit your pull request with a brief description of the resource and why it's valuable for Full Stack development.</li>
 </ol>

+### Inspiration
+This project was inspired by the https://github.com/lockfale/osint-framework" OSINT Framework created by lockfale.
+It aims to provide a comprehensive set of resources for Full Stack development and DevOps practices.

 Thank you!